aftoncodes/Pyth-OS/README.md

 This has been a project idea of mine for a while, and I've finally made it a reality.
 Support is appreciated!

+This program requires Windows 10 (1903) from build 17063 or later, because it uses TAR.EXE to unzip files, which wasn't added until this build

 # Features
 A web browser